ImgBotApp/InternetNL/test/connresolver/passed/description_en.md

-Congratulations; you are using DNSSEC.
-This security system checks the digital signatures provided with the translation of domain names to IP addresses.
-You are protected from being redirected to false IP addresses.
+Congratulations!
+Digital domain signatures are checked, if available, when translating domain names to internet addresses and to other domain data.
+Therefore you are protected from false translation to rogue internet addresses.